Materials Testing Lab

 The lab includes

-- Laser-induced breakdown spectroscopy (LIBS) for materials characterization (LIBSCAN50)
+- Class I and IV Laser-induced breakdown spectroscopy (LIBS) for materials characterization (LIBSCAN50)

-- Tensile, compression and fatigue testing with support for environmental chambers
+- Dynamic and static axial testing with support for environmental chambers

 - Small-scale injection molding (NISSEI HM7-C, 7-ton capacity)